-Let’s talk about a not fun topic: rehoming a pet.
-Increasingly a taboo topic as pets are more often thought of as family members than as pets, sometimes rehoming a pet is a necessary step in order for both the pet and owners to thrive.
+Let’s talk about a not-fun topic: rehoming a pet.
+Although rehoming a dog is increasingly a taboo topic, sometimes rehoming is a necessary step in order for both the pet and owners to thrive.

 So, You’ve decided you Need to Rehome your Dog

 Rehoming your dog is a difficult decision, but in many cases it is better for a dog to move to a better-suited home than to stay in a home where their behavior causes conflict, their fur causes allergies, or where they won’t be allowed by the provisions of a new lease.

 You don’t have to feel guilty about realizing “I need to rehome my dog,” as long as you do it responsibly.
 It is important to act in the best interest of your pet.
 The fact that you have probably found this article by searching terms like “rehoming” or “rehome” instead of “giving it up” or “getting rid of your dog” already means you’re choosing language that shows you care about your dog and will keep their best interests in mind through the process.

 Even though more and more animal shelters are no-kill shelters, it’s best to avoid using a shelter, “pound,” or humane society to rehome your dog.
 These shelters are already overwhelmed.
 They often aren’t set up to use the info you provide to help find your dog a home where it won’t end up causing conflict again.
 For example, a dog surrendered to a shelter due to showing aggression to smaller dogs in a home might be adopted to a family that already has a small dog.
 The adopted dog might cycle back through a shelter within months.

 The best and kindest ways to rehome your dog, in order:

 1. An “open adoption” to friends or family